ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-1-3.md

-Chapter: Brief on How the Book Will Help Readers Develop Effective Strategies for Using Their Time Wisely
+Brief on How the Book Will Help Readers Develop Effective Strategies for Using Their Time Wisely
 =========================================================================================================

 In this chapter, we will provide a brief overview of how this book will assist readers in developing effective strategies for utilizing their time wisely.
 By delving into various concepts and practical approaches, readers will gain valuable insights and tools to optimize their time management skills.